 Sanasar is basically a group of two small villages of Sana and Sar which are located in the Jammu province.
 Located at a distance of around 20 km west of Patnitop, these islands were named after 2 small local lakes that go by the same name.

-There is a nearby mountain range as well which also goes by the name of the Shanta Ridge.
-This place is situated at an altitude of around 2,800 meters and apparently, the views from up above are simply magnificent to behold in one’s memory.
-What makes visiting this place really interesting is that while it was being made, no mortar was essentially used to join the stones of these temples.
+There is also a mountain range nearby that is known as the Shanta Ridge.
+This place is situated at an altitude of around 2,800 meters and apparently, the views from up above are simply magnificent and something to cherish all your life.

-Sanasar is a kind of place which is a must-visit and must explore destination owing to its rich blend of natural aura.
+Sanasar is a kind of place which is a must-visit and must explore destination owing to its rich natural aura.
 It won’t be wrong to consider this place as one of the hidden gems of Kashmir.
 From paragliding to camping to trekking, there are just too many options for a tourist to discover Sanasar in a completely new dimension and in a completely new light, every time they visit this place.

-Naag Mandir.
-The temple is situated near Patnitop.
-It is said that this temple dates back to 600 years old.
-And, during the Naag Panchami festival, this temple sees literally hundreds of Shiva devotees who throng this place to pay their respects.
+1. Naag Mandir.
+Situated near Patnitop, this temple dates back to 600 years.
+And, during the Naag Panchami festival, it sees literally thousands of Shiva devotees who throng this place to worship their beloved god.
 It is one of the best places to visit in Sanasar.

-Suri Kund.
-The Suri Kund is basically a small pond which is located on the Shank Pal ridge at a distance of 2 km from the Shank Pal Nag temple itself.
+3. Suri Kund.
+It is basically a small pond which is located on the Shank Pal ridge at a distance of 2 km from the Shank Pal Nag temple.
 Furthermore, it needs to be seen that for any regular person it would take at least a 7-hour long trek to reach this destination.

-Go Rock Climbing in WAC.
+4. Rock Climbing in WAC.
 Situated among high conifers, the rocky regions of the Sanasar are quite famous for rock climbing and trekking activities.
-And if you consider someone who likes adventures then you must try this activity at WAC.
+And if you are visiting with someone who likes adventures then you must try this activity at WAC.

 By Rail.
-Jammu Tawi railway station is the nearest railhead to Sanasar at a distance of about 132km.
+Jammu Tawi railway station is the nearest railhead to Sanasar situated at a distance of about 132km.
 Once you have reached the station, you can hire a cab or get a bus to get to your destination.
 It is very well connected with other Indian cities.
 Like from Delhi you can board NDLS JAT SPL from New Delhi Railway Station and deboard at Jammu Tawi Station.